Skip to main content

 NATURE FIRST

 Our primary goal is to serve the cause of biodiversity.
-It will be the main condition for all our decision-making, especially methodological.
+This will be the main driver behind all our decision-making, especially methodological.

 HUMAN TOO

-Our market mechanism and methodologies must also be beneficial to the people, in particular to local communities.
-We want to preserve nature with humanity, not against it.
+Our market mechanism and methodologies must also be beneficial for people, particularly local communities.
+Nature and humans do not have to be opposing forces, we can preserve nature in harmony with surrounding communities.

 PARTICIPATION

-We want to gather a variety of expertise and perspectives in order to collectively develop the best possible mechanism.
+We want to gather a variety of expertise and perspectives in order to collectively develop the best possible mechanism for driving investments into biodiversity.

 SCIENCE-BASED

-The scientific community productions are our main reference for the construction of our mechanism.
+The scientific litterature is our main reference for the construction of our mechanism.

 HOLISTIC